 - Semivolatile organic compounds (SVOCs) were not measured.

 - At any single site, there can be substantial variability in the tire crumb materials used and the concentrations of contaminants measured.
 More work is needed to determine where to collect samples and how many samples to collect to fully characterize a given site.

 - It was difficult to obtain access and permission to sample at playgrounds and recreational fields.
 More work is needed to increase public and private owner participation if these studies are to be implemented.

 - Methods used to measure air concentrations of particulate matter (PM) and metals were found to be reliable.

 - Methods used to measure volatile organic compounds (VOCs) in air were found to be reliable.

 - Methods used to measure extractable metals from turf field blades, tire crumb materials, and turf field wipe samples were found to be reliable.
-However, the aggressive acid extraction procedure will likely overestimate the concentration of metals that are readily available for human uptake.
-Since understanding uptake is a key component in understanding risk, methods to determine bioavailable metal concentrations are still needed.
+However, the aggressive acid extraction procedure likely will overestimate the concentration of metals that are readily available for human uptake.
+Because understanding human uptake or absorption is a key component in understanding risk, methods to determine bioavailable metal concentrations are still needed.

 Additional information on the use of recycled tire materials

 After a review of the literature, the EPA identified a number of compounds or materials that may be found in tires, although not all are contained in every tire: